Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 How To Do Dumbbell Seated Rear Delt Fly

-1. Sit on a bench or chair with your feet planted firmly on the ground.
+1. Sit on a bench or chair with your feet firmly planted.

 2. Hold a dumbbell in each hand, keeping your palms facing inwards.